Which city is cheaper, Eugene or Boston?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Boston and Eugene.
+Read on to compare the activities as well as the prices of travel for Boston and Eugene.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Boston is one of the oldest and most historic cities in New England.
 It is also the capital of the state of Massachusetts and the largest city in the region.
 The city proper covers 48 square miles and has a population of more than 600,000.
 The Greater Boston area has 4.5 million people and is the tenth largest metropolitan area in the country.

 At the southern end of the Willamette Valley, Eugene is most recognized as the home of the University of Oregon.
 It's a smaller city with a liberal population that is generally concerned about environmental issues.
 A popular experience in Eugene is to go to the Saturday Market, which has been around since 1970 and is the oldest open air market in the United States.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Boston is $203, while the average daily cost in Eugene is $128.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Boston and Eugene in more detail.

 Looking for a hotel in Boston or Eugene?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.

 Kayak helps you find the best prices for hotels, flights, and rental cars for destinations around the world.
 Compare prices for multiple destinations when planning your next trip.